oxidecomputer/amd-host-image-builder/README.md

 # Usage

 Then edit `etc/Milan.json` (or similar configuration file) to your liking.
-Then, build an image for Milan.img by the following commands:
+Then, build an image for Milan by the following commands:

     make milan